 Roxann Henry is a partner in the Global Antitrust Law Practice Group.
 With over 30 years of antitrust practice, she has extensive experience in all aspects of antitrust, including criminal defense, treble damage litigation and merger and non-merger investigations.

-Ms. Henry has experience with federal and state courts, the Federal Trade Commission (FTC), every regional office of the Antitrust Division of the U.S. Department of Justice (DOJ), state attorneys general and a variety of overseas authorities, including the European Commission and Canadian Competition Bureau.
-She also has experience with a wide range of industries, including telecommunications, life sciences, aerospace and defense, healthcare, construction, information and social networking technologies, mining, industrial and component products, transportation services, petroleum, specialty chemicals, financial services and food and consumer products.
+Ms. Henry has appeared before federal and state courts, the Federal Trade Commission (FTC), the Antitrust Division of the U.S. Department of Justice (DOJ), state attorneys general and a variety of overseas authorities, including the staff of the European Commission and Canadian Competition Bureau.
+Her experience spans a wide range of industries, including telecommunications, life sciences, aerospace and defense, healthcare, construction, information and social networking technologies, mining, industrial and component products, transportation services, petroleum, specialty chemicals, financial services and food and consumer products.

 Ms. Henry routinely represents clients in antitrust grand jury investigations, including international cartel matters, coordinating worldwide defenses of multiple criminal, civil and administrative actions.
 She has represented individuals, closely held companies and large corporate industry leaders in the U.S. and abroad and, when necessary, has vindicated clients as lead counsel at trial.